-The Stripe IPO is one of the most anticipated Wall Street debuts of 2021.
+The Stripe IPO is one of the most anticipated Wall Street debuts.
 The fintech company is the highest-valued unicorn in America.
 The rumored IPO could be bigger than those of Coinbase, Instacart and Roblox.

 So what’s the latest news on the anticipated Stripe IPO?
 Here’s what we know…

 Stripe IPO: About the Business

 Irish brothers Patrick and John Collison established Stripe in 2011.
 The brothers left Ireland to study at Harvard University and MIT.
 In the following years, the two dropped out, moved to California and founded Stripe.

-The company is dual-headquartered in San Francisco and Dublin, Ireland.
+The company has dual-headquarters in San Francisco and Dublin, Ireland.
 Stripe employs more than 4,000 employees in 14 offices around the world.
 The company specializes in business-directed online payment processing.